neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/blog/trusted-by-design_part3.md

 The trust-building practices we covered in the two previous blogposts—articulating your project's mission and making incremental releases—can be thought of as announcing your project to the world.
 But communication can be—and should be—more than occasional announcements.
 Here we'll look at communication at its most granular: the day-to-day conversations that take place in issues, pull requests and discussion forums.

-Our team's approach to communication could be summarised as:
-**write everything down, make it public by default, and let the magic happen.**

 ## Issues as a public scratchpad

-We use GitHub issues[^issue-trackers] as a scratchpad.
+In our [team](target-home), we use GitHub issues[^issue-trackers] as a scratchpad.
 Our recipe is simple:

 ::: {admonition} How to use issues
 :class: tip

 - If you get a new idea, write it down as an issue.
 - If you obtain new information about an existing idea, comment under the issue.
-- If an idea grows to burst its banks, break it down into smaller, more manageable issues.
+- If an idea becomes too complex to track in a single issue, break it down into smaller, more manageable issues.
 - If two ideas are related, cross-link the issues.
 - If an idea is no longer relevant, close the issue.
 :::